-Start your visit at the 'Hotel de la Monnaie' (south-east of th town centre), a very well preserved house from the 13th century which features arched windows and an unusual round tower.
-The building is now home to the Figeac Tourist Office.
+Start your visit at the 'Hotel de la Monnaie' in the south-east of the town centre: this is a very well preserved house from the 13th century which features arched windows and an unusual round tower and is now home to the Figeac Tourist Office.

-Ask in the tourist office for the leaflet which suggests a route to follow when exploring the centre - there is a great deal to see and a great deal you will miss if you simply stroll around.
+In the tourist office you can ask for the leaflet which suggests a route to follow when exploring the centre - there is a great deal to see in the heart of Figeac and a great deal you will miss if you simply stroll around.
 Note that the version of the city guide called 'Les Clefs de Figeac' for which there is a small charge (30 cents when we visited) is much more useful than the free version!